When it comes to using points and miles, there are good redemptions, better redemptions, and the best. You're looking at the best of the best.

 In no particular order, here are nine of the absolute best ways to use points and miles.

-- Fly to Hawaii and Back Using 26,000 British Airways Avios
+- Hawaii and Back Using 26K British Airways Avios

-- Get to Europe for 34,000 Miles RT with Iberia – or Double for Business Class
+- Get to Europe for 34K Miles RT – or Double for Business Class

 - The Southwest Companion Pass

-- Fly ANA First Class Using Virgin Atlantic Miles
+- ANA First Class Using Virgin Atlantic Miles

-- Fly the World's Best Business Class to South Africa for 75,000 Miles
+- The World's Best Business Class to South Africa for 75K Miles

-Fly to Hawaii and Back Using 26,000 British Airways Avios
+Hawaii and Back Using 26K British Airways Avios

 A trip to Hawaii doesn't have to be expensive.
 And this example illustrates that perfectly.

-American Airlines typically charges 45,000 AAdvantage miles to get to Hawaii and back, which isn't terrible.
-But you can use miles from partner airline British Airway to book the exact same AA flight – same dates, same plane, same trip to Hawaii – and do it for just 26,000 miles.
+American Airlines typically charges 45,000 AAdvantage miles to get to Hawaii and back which isn't terrible.
+But you can use miles from partner airline British Airway to book the exact same American flight – same dates, same plane, same trip to Hawaii – and do it for just 26,000 miles.
 And now that it's joined the Oneworld Alliance, you can also book many Alaska Airlines flights to Hawaii for the same 26,000 miles roundtrip.

 That's right: You can save almost 20,000 just by using a different airline mileage program to book the exact same flight.

-The one hitch here is that this workaround only works when flying from Los Angeles (LAX) or Phoenix (PHX).
+The one hitch here is that this workaround only works when flying nonstop from several cities along (or near) the West Coast.
 That's because British Airways sets its award pricing based on the distance … and it also charges separately for each segment.
 That puts nonstop flights from cities like Los Angeles (LAX), San Diego (SAN), San Jose (SJC), San Francisco (SFO), Seattle (SEA), Portland (PDX), and even Phoenix (PHX) in the sweet spot.

 Getting from San Francisco (SFO) all the way to Maui (OGG) and back flying Alaska Airlines for just 26,000 miles is a great deal.
-And you can get to any of the four major Hawaiian islands at that price.
-And seeing as you're saving nearly 20,000 miles with this workaround, it's worth highlighting.
+And you can get to any of the four major Hawaiian islands at that rate!
+Seeing as you're saving nearly 20,000 miles with this workaround, it's worth highlighting.

 How to Do It: Even if you never fly British Airways, you can easily earn these miles.

-That's because credit card points from Chase, American Express, and Citi can all be transferred to British Airways.
-So the 60,000-point bonus after spending $4,000 on the Chase Sapphire Preferred Card within the first three months is enough to get you two round-trip tickets to Hawaii.
+That's because credit card points from Chase, American Express, Capital One, and Citi can all be transferred to British Airways.
+That means the 60,000-point bonus after spending $4,000 on the Chase Sapphire Preferred® Card within the first three months is enough to get you two round-trip tickets to Hawaii.

-Get to Europe for 34,000 Miles RT with Iberia – or Double for Business Class
+Get to Europe for 34K Miles RT – or Double for Business Class

-If flying to Europe is on your list, you can't get it for much cheaper than this.
-For just 34,000 miles and cash fees, you can fly from several U.S. cities to Madrid (MAD) and back.
+If flying to Europe is on your list for 2023, you can't get it for much cheaper than this.
+For just 34,000 miles and a reasonable cash fee, you can fly from several U.S. cities to Madrid (MAD) and back.

-Spanish flag carrier Iberia offers one of the best deals in points and miles – there’s no cheaper way to get to Europe.
+Spanish flag carrier Iberia offers one of the best deals in points and miles.
+There's no cheaper way to get to Europe using points, in fact.

-The airline's distance-based award chart means it's cheapest to hop on the nonstop flight to Madrid from New York City-JFK (JFK), Boston (BOS), Washington, D.C.-Dulles (IAD), or Chicago-O'Hare (ORD).
+The airline's distance-based award chart means it's cheapest to hop on the nonstop flight to Madrid from New York City (JFK), Boston (BOS), Washington, D.C.-Dulles (IAD), or Chicago-O'Hare (ORD).
 If you time it right during the off-peak travel season – and that's fairly easy, because 80% of the year is considered off-peak – it's just 17,000 Iberia Avios each way.
 Most airlines charge double that or more to get to Europe.